Roxanne Reid

 Paternoster Lodge, Paternoster

-Although the lodge’s Skatkis restaurant lacks character in terms of decor, we’ve enjoyed good food there, from fish and chips and butternut soup to mushroom-and-peppadew omelettes at breakfast.
+We enjoyed good food in the restaurant, from fish and chips and butternut soup to mushroom-and-peppadew omelettes at breakfast.
 Its best feature is the verandah where you can watch the moonlight creeping over the ocean in the evening (no wonder this is a popular venue for wedding receptions) or little boats putting out to sea in search of fish in the morning.

 How to find your Paternoster accommodation